artembakhanov/sentiment-analysis-spark/README.md

 | `threshold` | 0.4, 0.5, 0.6 | 0.6 |
 | `regParam` | 0, 0.1, 0.2 | 0 |

-We can assess the quality of our models using [F1 Score](https://en.wikipedia.org/wiki/F1_score).
+We can assess the quality of our models using [F1 Score](https://en.wikipedia.org/wiki/F1_score) on our testing dataset.
 Below is the table with models' F1 Score:

 | Classifier | F1 Score |